binodta/depWeaver/README.md

 - Useful for plugins or dynamic dependencies
 - Thread-safe

+**`di.RegisterRuntimeBatch(constructors []interface{}, scope container.Scope) error`**
+- Register multiple constructors at runtime with same scope
+- All constructors get the same lifetime scope
+- Returns error if any registration fails

+**`di.RegisterRuntimeWithScopes(registrations []ScopeRegistration) error`**
+- Register multiple constructors with individual scopes
+- Each constructor can have different lifetime
+- Returns error if any registration fails

 **`di.Reset()`**
 - Clear all registrations and cached instances
 - Primarily for testing purposes